nielskrijger/blog/posts/2021-02-16-use-context-and-use-reducer.md

 Memoizing context values is more flexible than splitting contexts, but comes at the cost of extra complexity throughout your app.

-All-in-all this is not a structural solution to the problem but a very flexible and powerful fix.
+All-in-all this is not a structural solution but a very flexible and powerful fix.

 ### 3. Switch to Redux (or similar)